A Tight Bound of Hard Thresholding: Experiments

-Based on the results in Figure~\ref{fig:recovery}, we have an estimation on the minimum requirement of the sample size which ensures accurate (or exact) recovery.
+Based on the results in Figure~\ref{fig:recovery} and Figure~\ref{fig:recoverydetail}, we have an approximate estimation on the minimum requirement of the sample size which ensures accurate (or exact) recovery.
 Now we are to investigate how many measurements are needed to guarantee a success percentage of $95\%$ and $99\%$.
-To this end, for each sparsity parameter $K$, we look for the number of measurements $n_0$ from Figure~\ref{fig:recovery} where $90$ percents of success is achieved.
+To this end, for each signal sparsity $K$, we look for the number of measurements $n_0$ from Figure~\ref{fig:recovery} where $90$ percents of success are achieved.
 Then we carefully enlarge $n_0$ with step size $1$ and run the algorithms.
 The empirical results are recorded in Figure~\ref{fig:min_n}, where the circle markers represent the empirical results with different colors indicating different algorithms, e.g., red circle for empirical observation of HT-SVRG.
-Then we fit these empirical results by linear regression, which are plotted as solid lines, e.g., the green line is a fitted model for IHT.
+Then we fit these empirical results by linear regression, which are plotted as solid or dashed lines.
+For example, the green line is a fitted model for IHT.
 We find that $n$ is almost linear with $K$.
 Especially, the curve of HT-SVRG is nearly on top of that of PGD, which again verifies HT-SVRG is an attractive alternative to the batch method.